Tarragon (Artemisia dracunclus)

 Tarragon is said to be an appetite stimulant and to assist with stomach upsets, heartburn, insomnia and headaches.
 The Romans chewed tarragon leaves to ease toothaches and it is said that this can help with hiccups also.

 Other varieties of tarragon include Russian tarragon and Mexican tarragon.
 Russian tarragon is a more hardy plant than French tarragon, is lighter in colour and has an inferior, bitter flavour.
 Mexican tarragon (also known as winter tarragon, Spanish tarragon or Mexican marigold) has a very similar flavour to French tarragon, with a touch more anise.

 When is it best to add tarragon into your cooking?

-Heat reduces tarragon’s aroma but the flavor can withstand long or slow cooking so you can add tarragon whenever you want.
-Its best used in moderation as its strong flavor can sometimes take over a dish.
+Heat reduces tarragon’s aroma but the flavour can withstand long or slow cooking so you can add tarragon whenever you want.
+Its best used in moderation as its strong flavour can sometimes take over a dish.